Teach English Online From Home

 People learn languages for many different reasons.
 Some study English for the fun of it, others for business.
 Still, others do it because they like to travel.

 Will you specialize or focus on any of these niche areas such as travel or business?
 Would you prefer to teach conversational English, English grammar, advanced English or beginners English?

 3. Who will you teach?

 Another thing to consider is who you will teach.
 Do you want to teach children or only adults?
 Some people go so far as to teach learners who speak a specific language.

 For example, you could teach English online to Chinese children—an area which is growing very fast.
 If you do target a specific country, it helps to speak that language so you can explain concepts to them in their language.

 4. What will you include in your curriculum

 You need to put a structured curriculum together for your students to follow.
 Will you create pre-recorded content to supplement your teaching or will you provide handouts and homework?
 What about email support?
 Will you recommend books and other resources?

 5. What platform will you use?

 There are so many different platforms that you can use to reach your potential students.
 Which one will you use?
-Do you create your own website?
-Do you teach at one of the many English learning platforms?
-Do you do both?
+Do you create your own website, teach on multiple English learning platforms or both?